guilhermeUpToTask/TaskWiseFinancesFront/fixes_roadmap.md

 ## Need to Change variable annon_type and op_type to just type
 ## Need to create enums for consts
 ## Need to create a warning button to pop up notification modal
-## Need to create loading icon on button on warningAnnotation
+## Need to create loading icon on button on warningAnnotation - done
 ## Need to disblade arrow buttons when a warningList just have one item
 ## Need to implement cache to work offline
 ## Need to implement future money projection
-## Need to Redirect to calendar after sign in
 ## Need to pass from EventsList to the modal of Events instead of passing from Calendar

 ## Landing Page - Fixes